LogoCustom Linear Actuator

 5.0 A to 30.0 A class

-Public examples reviewed in this page include mid-band 12V rows near 5 A and heavy-duty platforms with 25-30 A class current signals.
+Public examples on this page include 3500 N class rows and higher-force counterexamples up to 25-30 A class signals.
 One fixed amp rule is unsafe.

 12V heavy-load counterexample